ethereum/hive/simulators/ethereum/engine/README.md

 Send a NewPayload directive to the client including ParentHash that is equal to the BlockHash (Incorrect hash).

 - Invalid Field in NewPayload:
-Modify fields of the ExecutablePayload while maintaining a valid BlockHash, including:
+Send an invalid payload in NewPayload by modifying fields of a valid ExecutablePayload while maintaining a valid BlockHash.
+After attempting to NewPayload/ForkchoiceUpdated the invalid payload, also attempt to send a valid payload that contains the previously modified invalid payload as parent (should also fail).
+Modify fields including:
    - ParentHash
    - StateRoot
    - ReceiptsRoot